 3. As an acne fighter.

-Avoid chemical-ridden acne treatments by simply dabbing a drop of tea tree oil onto a damp cotton ball or Q-tip and applying to trouble spots.
-Make sure to blend the tea tree oil with a carrier oil like argan or jojoba—you should never apply essential oils directly to the skin.
+To use, make sure to blend the tea tree oil with a carrier oil like argan or jojoba—both non-comedogenic and acne-friendly—you should never apply essential oils directly to the skin.
+After blending, dab tea tree oil and carrier oil blend onto a damp cotton ball or Q-tip and applying to trouble spots.
 Since tea tree can cause irritation in some people, you should always test out your blend on a small patch of skin before applying to larger areas.

 You can also work tea tree oil into a homemade face mask by mixing 2 tablespoons of green clay powder with 3 to 4 drops of tea tree oil and enough water to make a paste.
 Let sit for 20 minutes before rinsing.